-In addition, in order to finance transaction costs in connection with an intended initial business combination, our sponsor or an affiliate of our sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
+In addition, in order to finance transaction costs in connection with an intended initial business combination, our Sponsor or an affiliate of our Sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
 If we complete an initial business combination, we would repay such loaned amounts.
 In the event that the initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used for such repayment.
-Up to \$1,500,000 of such loans may be convertible into warrants at a price of \$1.50 per warrant at the option of the lender.
-The warrants would be identical to the private placement warrants, including as to exercise price, exercisability and exercise period.
-The terms of such loans by our officers and directors, if any, have not been determined and no written agreements exist with respect to such loans.
-We do not expect to seek loans from parties other than our sponsor or an affiliate of our sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
+As of April 17, 2023, our Sponsor has loaned to us an aggregate of \$3,000,000 for working capital purposes.
+The working capital loan does not bear interest and is repayable in full upon consummation of a business combination.
+If we do not complete a business combination, the working capital loan need not be repaid and all amounts owed under it will be forgiven.
+The working capital loan is subject to customary events of default, the occurrence of which automatically trigger the unpaid principal balance of the working capital loan and all other sums payable with regard to the working capital loan becoming immediately due and payable.
+We do not expect to seek loans from parties other than our Sponsor or an affiliate of our Sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.